dotnet-presentations/blazor-workshop/docs/08-templated-components.md

 }
 ```

 Now, these are our three states of the dialog, and we'd like accept a content parameter for each one so the caller can plug in the desired content.
 We do this by defining three `RenderFragment` parameters.
 Since we have multiple we'll just give them their own descriptive names instead of calling them `ChildContent`.
-However, the content for showing an an item needs to take a parameter.
+However, the content for showing an item needs to take a parameter.
 We can do this by using `RenderFragment<T>`.

 Here's an example of the three parameters to add: